Sidney Barthelemy: Mayoralty

 Later that year, Barthelemy was responsible for bringing a little-known statewide political perk to the attention of voters.
 At his son's graduation ceremony from Brother Martin High School, it was announced that he would be receiving the "Mayor's Academic Scholarship to Tulane University."
 This drew a mixed reaction from the crowd in attendance.
 The next day, the story was featured on the local news in New Orleans.
 By the end of the week, the story was the talk of the state, and it was revealed that in addition to the Mayor, all members of the Louisiana Legislature could grant scholarships to Tulane University.
 Louisiana legislators were permitted to award the scholarships to anyone they saw fit, provided that the nominee was a bona fide citizen and resident of the district or parish and "shall comply with the requirements for admission established" by the university's board.
 Through further investigation, it was revealed that politicians regularly gave these scholarships to their own family members and to the children of political allies.
 In some instances, the scholarships were given in exchange for political favors.

-In the wake of these revelations, Mayor Barthelemy and four state lawmakers, Republicans Jim Donelon, Kernan "Skip" Hand, and Ken Hollis and the Democrat Steve Theriot, all from the New Orleans suburbs, admitted to having awarded Tulane University scholarships to family members.
-Specifically, it was learned that state officials were able to request a tuition waiver — worth some $17,000 in 1993 - to one student per year under an 1884 state law approving the conversion of the public University of Louisiana into a private institution, Tulane University, upon the school's receipt of Paul Tulane's and Josephine Newcomb's bequests.

 Nonetheless, Barthelemy was never viewed with great enmity, a testament to his essentially conciliatory leadership style.
 Fritz H. Windhorst, who served as a Republican member of the Louisiana State Senate from Jefferson and Orleans parishes from 1972 to 1992, described Barthelemy this way: "Sidney doesn't whine or complain when things go badly…He doesn't threaten people who cross him.
 Just having him as mayor has sharply reduced the anti-New Orleans feelings in the legislature."
 Barthelemy was quite self-aware with regard to his temperament, viewing it as a strength and once remarking that, "People tend to underestimate me because I don't bang my fist on the table and jump up and scream...but I know how to get the job done and that's always been my aim — to get things done.".

+in 1991, Barthelemy served as president of the National League of Cities.